mordante/rpn/doc/index.rst

   ``*``
     Multiplies two elements on the stack.
   ``/``
     Divides two elements on the stack.
-At the moment the division truncates the fractional part.
   ``Ctrl + n``
     Negates one element on the stack.
 This is the way to get negative values.